How to Support Your Spouse Through Job Loss Depression

 Navigating the Long Haul and Rebuilding

 Job searches take time.
 Depression recovery isn’t linear.
+Here is how to pace yourselves for the marathon ahead.

-• Manage Expectations: Reassure them (and yourself) that setbacks are normal.
+Reassure them (and yourself) that setbacks are normal.
 “It’s okay this interview didn’t work out.
 It doesn’t reflect your worth.”

 Real Example: Shifting Perspective

 David lost his management job at 55.
 He felt obsolete.
-His wife, Priya, avoided pressuring him.
-Instead, she said: “What if we use this time to explore something you actually enjoy, even part-time?”
-David started coaching youth sports.
-It paid less, but his mood lifted significantly.
-He eventually found a fulfilling role in community outreach. 🔄
+His wife, Priya, avoided pressuring him to just “find another corporate job.”
+Instead, she gently asked: “What if we use this time to explore something you actually enjoy, even part-time?”

 Your spouse isn’t broken.
 They are navigating a major life crisis.
 Your steady, practical support is their foundation.